 One moment you could be walking along chic promenades that house mega malls and upscale eateries.
 The next, you are navigating through bustling street food markets shaded beneath the canopies of leafy banyan trees.

 There is so much to see and do here that you could easily dedicate a month or more to exploring Kuala Lumpur and still feel as though you have barely scratched beneath the surface.
 However, if you are short on time and visiting Kuala Lumpur as part of a wider Malaysia itinerary, spending a few days here is enough to get a feel for this vibrant city.

 You don’t have to venture too far out of Kuala Lumpur’s city limits to be met with vast areas of dense jungle.
 It was not so long ago that the area where the Malay capital was built also resembled this.
 The city was formed just a few centuries back by Malay and Chinese tin miners who created Kuala Lumpur from an area of virgin jungle.

-The arrival of the 19th century saw the arrival of the British who colonised Malaysia and erected many grand colonial buildings that still remain today.
-Malaysia declared their independence in 1957 and their capital has grown and modernized rapidly since then.
+The 19th century saw the arrival of the British who erected many grand colonial buildings that still remain today.
+Malaysia declared its independence in 1957 and its capital has grown and modernized rapidly since then.
 Today, remnants of various ages and cultures remain.

 A Country Rich in Cultural Diversity

 Many of the highlights of Kuala Lumpur are not attractions specifically, but city districts and neighborhoods.
 Malaysia has a very culturally diverse population.